cquinone/Python-Things/README.md

 * Bogg.py is boggle made with Tkinter.
 Run from command line, click and initial letter to start a word, use "WASD" to add letters ("QEZC" for diagonal movement), and "l" to check what words you've found.
 Click again on the last letter to finish the word.
 Required packages: Enchant and Numpy.

+* draw_bezier.py uses PIL to draw a bezier curve between a set of provided control points, and then overlays that with a curve of straight line segments through these points as a visual comparison.

 * Stack_Queue.py is a an implementation of stacks / queues.

 * Polyomino.py generates random binary grids